prabhatbhusal/Snake-game/README.md

   # Game Over Screen
     # Shows a "Game Over" message when the player loses and displays the final score.

-  # Multiple Difficulty Levels
-    # Choose from different difficulty settings (easy, medium, hard), which affect the snake's speed.

-  # Customizable Settings
-    # Change the snake and food colors, or modify the game speed.

   # Wall Boundaries (Optional)
     # Option to play with wall boundaries or enable a "wrap-around" mode where the snake reappears on the opposite side.

-  # Pause and Resume
-    # Ability to pause the game and resume it later.

-  # Sound Effects (Optional)
-    # Add sound effects for when the snake eats food or the game ends.